Please read the following important information about our site’s COVID protocols prior to registering and again prior to arriving at camp.

 Minor Consent Form: Parents will need to sign an authorization to test at camp should it become needed.
 U Maine COVID-19 testing authorization form

-Staff Testing: All camp staff will be tested weekly.
+Staff Testing: All staff will be following UMaine System guidelines for weekly testing.

 Please take a moment to review with your child guidance on mask-wearing issued by the CDC.

-Parents, guardians, and campers must wear a mask during drop-off and pick-up.
+Parents, guardians, and campers must wear a mask when entering any building during drop-off and pick-up.

 Medication should be placed in a zip lock bag labeled with your camper’s name and be easily accessible for transfer to health center staff during check-in.